Music Makers: At the Piano I and II

 - Students can take private lessons while doing Music Makers: At the Piano (this will only serve to benefit the student, but is not required)

-- Note: In teaching private piano lessons for 17 years, Jennifer has found her Musikgarten students to learn faster and more easily than students with no prior background.
+- Note: In teaching private piano lessons for over 25 years, Jennifer has found her Musikgarten students to learn faster and more easily than students with no prior background.
 This is not to say that any student, at any age, with any level of background cannot learn to play the piano.
-It does mean that the more years of Musikgarten experience, the greater a student’s ability to meet the challenges of the piano.
+It does mean that the more years of Musikgarten experience, the greater a student’s ability to meet the challenges of the piano and other instuments.